PEORIA CAR ACCIDENT LAWYER/

 Listed below are some of the most common types of injuries in car crashes:

-- Injuries to the limbs: Your hands, arms, legs and knees can all be injured in a car accident.
+- Your hands, arms, legs and knees can all be injured in a car accident.
 Everything from minor bruises to broken kneecaps and fractured arms can occur, depending on the force of the impact.

-- Injuries to the chest and torso: The impact of an accident can be incredibly strong, causing blunt force trauma injuries to the chest and torso.
+- The impact of an accident can be incredibly strong, causing blunt force trauma injuries to the chest and torso.
 Even a bruise from the seat belt can be extremely painful and last for weeks.
 If you are not wearing a seat belt, the damage can be even greater when your body impacts the dashboard or door.
 Car accidents can bruise or break your ribs, bruise or break your pelvis, and result in severe damage to your internal organs.
 Accidents can even trigger heart attacks.

 LAWS RELATED TO CAR ACCIDENTS/